- History of Kennedale

 As late as the 1940s, some homes did not have electricity.
 The first city water lines were installed in 1952, and sewer lines were installed in the early 1960s.

 A fire in 1908 destroyed most of the business district, which was never rebuilt.
-State Highway 34 was built through the town around 1932, and business activity gradually migrated to this roadway, now know as Kennedale Parkway.
+State Highway 34 was built through the town around 1932, and business activity gradually migrated to this roadway, now known as Kennedale Parkway.

 In July 1947, with a population of 300, Kennedale voted to incorporate.
 At that time, the city limits followed the school district boundaries and encompassed 13.5 square miles.
 By 1950 the population had increased to 500, and the State of Texas approved changing the status of Kennedale from "Town" to "City."